Suor/Suor.github.io/source/drafts/on-orm-cache-invalidation.markdown

 invalidate('post_by_id', 10)
 ```

-Remember this is pseudo-code. `register_cached_item()` don't need to be a function call, it could be a decorator in Python, macro in lisp or class in Java.
+Remember this is pseudo-code. `register_cached_item()` doesn't need to be a function call, it could be a decorator in Python, a macro in lisp or a class in Java.

 Ok, say we have some place in our code that adds post, we then need to add something like this there: